 \section{Introduction}

-Concerning the Cannon Ball (CB) model a referee once said ``This is almost Baron Munchausen" \cite{Referee}, presumably meaning a lengthy and surprising list of fabrications.
-But, as I shall argue, what is really surprisingly lengthy is the list of correct predictions of the model.
+Amongst the many critical remarks concerning the Cannon Ball (CB) model the most scholarly one may have been ``This is almost Baron Munchausen" \cite{Referee}, presumably meaning a lengthy and surprising list of fabrications.
+But, as I shall show, what is really surprisingly lengthy is the list of correct predictions of the model.

 The CB model \cite{CBoldies} describes long-duration gamma-ray bursts (referred in this paper simply as GRBs), X-rays flashes (XRFs), short-duration GRBs originating in neutron-star mergers \cite{Goodman2,Meszaros}, and non-solar cosmic rays (called here simply CRs), as well as various other astrophysical phenomena.
 Early summaries can be found in \cite{DD2004}, \cite{DD2008}, the second of which will be referred to as DD2008.